bergie/bergie.github.com/_posts/2012-06-07-symfony-live.md

 	  }
     );

-BBC works in two-week sprints Cucumber-based BBD.
+BBC works in two-week sprints using Cucumber-based BBD.
 Their Wally tool gives a simple, end-user friendly overview on all their defined behaviors and their status.
 This way management can instantly see what is the status of various initiatives, and what is being worked on.

-> I belive native apps have a place, but at the same time that it is possible to reuse our responsive pages inside them.
+> I believe native apps have a place, but at the same time that it is possible to reuse our responsive pages inside them.
 Handling advertisements in responsive pages can be difficult